What is the client ID?

 You can create a Client ID verification dashboard.

-Inspect the report to ensure that the All events card and the Events sending a Client ID card are identical, with the same events and event counts, and that the Events leveraging a third-party cookie card is empty.
+5. Inspect the report to ensure that the All events and Events sending a Client ID cards are identical, with the same events and event counts, and that the Events leveraging a third-party cookie card is empty.

 Developer tools